EdmondDantes/php-src/async/docs/implementation.md

 * `ProcessEvent`      - an event related to processes
 * `ThreadEvent`       - an event related to threads

-Using these primitives, you can create any awaitable object with unique logic.
+Using these primitives, you can create any awaitable context with unique logic.
 Let's consider this with an example: `AwaitTimeout`:

 ```php